kieran168/Psychological-effects-on-Emergency-Savings/Final_Project.md

     by looking at the scatterplot of my regression
-  - Determine if I want to look at certain subgroups within my data - maybe looking specifically on an income group might tell me something intersting about my data
+  - Determine if I want to look at certain subgroups within my data - maybe looking specifically on an income group might tell me something interesting about my data
   - Here is where I present some of my regression models (logit, probit) in easy-to-read tables (look at papers you have read as an example) -Here is where I present my main conclusion from what the regression